LABSN/expyfun/doc/rtmixer_installation.rst

     - Place it in ``C:\Windows\System32\``

-    Because Windows support for compiling is pretty bad, ``python-rtmixer`` probably will not install directly using ``pip``.
+    Because Windows support for compiling is pretty bad, ``python-rtmixer`` probably will not install directly using ``pip``, because you need Visual Studio (typically version 14.0+ should work).
 If you are running Python 3.7, you can use this precompiled binary for now:

     .. code-block:: console